You find yourself unemployed.

 Title: Account Manager Seeking Opportunities in Employee Benefits

 Description: Was subject to a company-wide lay-off affecting over 100 employees at Insurance Company.
 The release was not performance-related.

 Seeking an account management position to benefit an insurance organization with proven skills in client service, ACA compliance, implementation, renewals, and claim resolution.

 The final option is to do nothing at all and if asked about your profile, go with “I forgot.”
 This is not ideal, but the option is available to you.

 Which Strategy Would Be Best for You?

 The correct strategy(ies) depends on your unique professional circumstances.
 You may choose a select combination of approaches.

 If you work in an industry where it is common to hire on a project basis, contractor-to-hire, or consulting basis, announcing your availability using these strategies makes good sense.

 The level of your position or positioning on the corporate organizational chart of the position you are pursuing also has a bearing.
 Speaking generally, these “announcement” strategies may be more acceptable to lower, mid-range, sales to management roles rather than true senior management, executive, or C-Level positions.

 Exercise your professional judgement as to whether or which strategy(ies) to use.
-Your strategy hinges on how you believe a HR recruiter or hiring executive for you desired position could respond.
+Your strategy hinges on how you believe an HR recruiter or hiring executive for your desired position could respond.